JulesVerne22/Bombgineers-Docs/pages/User-Docs/how-to-play.md

 - Exit
     - Exits the game

+One key note is in the options menu.
+Please observe that the options include a selection for fullscreen or windowed.
+It is recommended that the windowed option is suggested.
+This is susceptible to change if some development occurs to help with the multiscreen view.

 ## Simulation

 After messing with the options menu, you will begin the simulation.
-There will be some warm up time to get things setup up (mainly changing camera angles)
+There will be some warm up time to get things setup up (mainly changing camera angles).

 Once the bombsight appears, the simulation has begun.